John Mott: Personal life and legacy

 Mott married twice.
 His first wife was a teacher, Leila Ada White.
 They married in 1891 and had two sons and two daughters, including Irene Mott Bose, a social worker in India, and wife of Indian Supreme Court justice Vivian Bose; John Livingstone Mott, who received the Kaisar-i‐Hind silver medal in 1931, for his work with the YMCA in India; and Frederick Dodge Mott, who worked in healthcare planning in Canada, and was Canada's representative to the World Health Organization.

-After Leila Mott died in 1952, Mott remarried in 1953, to Agnes Peter, a descendant of Martha Custis Washington.
+After Leila Mott died in 1952, Mott remarried in 1953, to Agnes Peter (1880-1957), a descendant of Martha Custis Washington.
 He died in 1955, in Orlando, Florida, aged 89 years.
-The papers of John R. Mott are held at the Yale Divinity School Library.
+His papers are held at the Yale Divinity School Library.

 Veneration

-In 2022, John Raleigh Mott was officially added to the Episcopal Church liturgical calendar with a feast day on 3 October.
-Mott's homestead, located adjacent to the Van Tran Flat Covered Bridge, is listed on the State and National Register of Historic Places.
+In 2022, John Raleigh Mott was officially added to the Episcopal Church liturgical calendar with a feast day on October 3.

-The high school of the Postville Community School District in Postville, Iowa is named after him.
+The high school of the Postville Community School District in Postville, Iowa, is named after him.